Stanley Tucci: Career

-1980s: Early work
+1982–1995: early roles and Broadway debut

 In 1982, Tucci earned his Actors' Equity card when actress Colleen Dewhurst, the mother of Tucci's high-school friend, actor Campbell Scott, arranged for the two young men to have parts as soldiers in a Broadway play in which she was co-starring, The Queen and the Rebels which premiered on September 30, 1982.
 Around this time, Tucci also worked as a model, with his most notable work being a television commercial for Levi's 501 jeans.
-In 1985, Tucci made his film debut in Prizzi's Honor.
-Tucci then went on to portray minor and supporting roles in a number of films including Monkey Shines (1988), Slaves of New York (1989), Fear, Anxiety & Depression (1989) and Billy Bathgate (1991).
+In 1985, Tucci made his film debut as a soldier in John Huston's black comedy crime film Prizzi's Honor starring Jack Nicholson and Kathleen Turner.
+During this period, Tucci portrayed minor and supporting roles in a number of films, including the psychological horror film Monkey Shines (1988), the comedy-drama Slaves of New York (1989) and the comedy Fear, Anxiety & Depression (1989).